matthewsides/Glossary-Of-Tech-Terms/README.md

 ▪ It emphasis in own data rather than procedure.

-▪ It is based on the principles of inheritance, polymorphism, encapsulation and data abstraction.

 ▪ It implements programs using the objects.

 ▪ Data and the functions are wrapped into a single unit called class so that data is hidden and therefore safe from accidental alternation.